literallyJoel/WebSlurm2/db-service/README.md

 }
 ```

 The `return` field is optional, and if provided, it should be an array of strings, each representing a field in the result object.
-The result object witll be returned as a JSON object, with each model being a property on the object, containing an array of objects, where each object contains the return results.
+The result object will be returned as a JSON object, with each model being a property on the object, containing an array of objects, where each object contains the return results.

 An example of the result object for the above transaction is: